 The dashboard shows the most important real-time metrics for the day, such as ongoing chats, unassigned tickets, and logged-in agents.
 Clicking each will take you to the current, detailed view for each category.
 Reporting lets you track things such as greeting conversions, availability, ticket first-response time, and tracked sales from chats for eCommerce businesses.

-You can connect LiveChat to thousands of other apps with LiveChat's Zapier integrations, which lets you do things like automatically adding LiveChat contacts to HubSpot or tracking LiveChat conversations in Google Sheets.
+You can connect LiveChat to thousands of other apps with LiveChat's Zapier integrations, which let you do things like automatically adding LiveChat contacts to HubSpot or tracking LiveChat conversations in Google Sheets.

 Unlimited users.
 Automated triggers.
 Chat whisper.
 Knowledge base.
-These are some of the features in tawk.to's free live chat app.
-Yes, free forever unless you want to add features such as video screen sharing ($29/month), hire a live agent to field your chats ($1/hour), or remove the branding ($19/month).
+These are some of the features in tawk.to's free live chat software.
+Yes, free forever unless you want to add features such as video + voice + screen sharing ($29/month), hire a live agent to field your chats ($1/hour), or remove the branding ($19/month).
 Considering the features that come with the free version, tawk.to is a bargain—and likely to satisfy many small businesses.

 Tawk.to's chat widget is completely customizable, allowing you to set when and where it's visible on your site and how notifications are delivered, with options for sound notification, message preview, and estimated wait time.
 There's also a consent form option and a scheduler to enable and disable the chat widget online automatically.